 Social Fabric- After years of applying and getting denied, I just got accepting into a few campaigns.
 Finally!
 I like working with them because all the deliverables are clearly laid out for you and they pay pretty well, it just takes time to get accepted.

 Mavrck– They do a lot of product or gift card for payment, except, recently there have been paid opportunities.
+In my opinion, they have gotten better over the past year about communication too.

 Social Native- I started off doing these campaigns and they are great, but payment is rather low.
 If you are just starting, they are a great start.